 Yes.
 Nourishing youth, in body and mind, is a priority of YELLOW.
-Therefore, a nutritious breakfast and lunch, as well as snacks, will be provided to all students.
+Therefore, a nutritious breakfast and lunch, as well as snacks, are provided to all students.

-YELLOWHAB is a 1:1 campus, which means we use technology as a tool for learning and every child will have access to the technology and tools they need both in and out of school.
+YELLOWHAB is a 1:1 campus, which means we use technology as a tool for learning and every child has access to the technology and tools they need both in and out of school.

 No. Children will be using technology as a learning tool daily, but children will not be doing screen-based tasks all day long by themselves.
 Collaboration with teachers and other students is essential to our program, and students and teachers will use electronic devices when appropriate for a given situation.
 We don't just use technology because it's there; we use it to make learning meaningful, contextual and relevant.